ethereum/EIPs/SIPS/sip-21.md

 <!--The technical specification should describe the syntax and semantics of any new feature.-->

-- In Synthetix.exchange() detect a swing trade, that is any exchange to or from any synth beginning with s or i.
+- In `Synthetix.exchange()` detect a swing trade, that is any exchange to or from any synth beginning with s or i.
-- Double the ExchangeRates.exchangeFeeRate()
+- Double the `ExchangeRates.exchangeFeeRate()`

 The normal exchange fee rate is 30 bips.
 It is currently 50 bips which would make the swing trade 100 bips.
 When it is restored to 30 bips it would then only be 60 bips on a swing trade.

-This is only a temporary stop-gap until either
+This is only a temporary stop-gap until either:

-- the full implementation of sip-12 is rolled out which should reduce the lag opportunity on price updates
+- the full implementation of [sip-12](./sip-12.md) is rolled out which should reduce the lag opportunity on price updates
-- or the implementation of the chainlink + exchange order queue then I propose to remove this doubled exchange fee on going short <> long.
+- or the implementation of the chainlink + exchange order queue ([proposed in this issue](https://github.com/Synthetixio/synthetix/issues/298))

+Once one of the above is implemented, then I propose to remove this exchange fee doubling mechanism.

 ## Test Cases